-Hugh is a Trustee of a local charity in his home village, Chairman of the Trustees of the British Eventing Charitable Foundation, Treasurer of his Parochial Church Council and a Past Master of the Worshipful Company of Saddlers.
+Hugh is a Trustee of a local charity in his home village, Treasurer of his Parochial Church Council and a Past Master of the Worshipful Company of Saddlers.
 He is married to Mandy and has 4 (very grown up!) children and 6 grandchildren.

 Mark Davies CVO DL